gandra70/Trend-EA/README.md

 So, you can add more  options such as trailing stop break-even print functions, etc ...
 And improve the code to be reliable and  better then ever.

-Small advice rgarding magic number.
+Small advice regarding magic number.
 I don't believe in any magic.
 So, I will not spend my time , to find most bether number who will be involved in EA.
 Don't use this option.
 Every EA trades fairly well and without this number.
+If you know what you want, when you plan something to make.
+Then, there is no problem.

 Cheers